Where is Emmanuel College, and how big is it?

-We are excited that you are thinking of attending Emmanuel College, and we realize financial assistance may largely determineyour college decision.
-With that being said, below you will see a list of items to complete that will help us assist you more efficiently.
+We are excited that you are thinking of attending Emmanuel College, and we realize financial assistance may largely determine your college decision.
+Below you will see a list of items to complete that will help us assist you more efficiently.

 Please note the menu on the left for different pages of forms and information about financial aid.